 Driver error

-A corrupted or incorrectly installed driver can cause Windows to fail to work with your hardware, resulting in a blue screen.
-This issue can occur randomly while using your computer or during Windows startup, preventing you from booting into Windows.
+A messed-up or wrongly installed driver can make Windows not work well with your hardware, leading to a blue screen.
+This problem can happen out of the blue when you’re using your computer or when you start it up, keeping you from booting into Windows.

 Hardware error

-Malfunctioning hardware components or those showing signs of failure can also cause the blue screen error.
-This is especially common when dealing with a failing hard disk drive, RAM, or a peripheral.
+Broken hardware parts or those that are about to fail can also cause the blue screen error.
+This is often seen with a dying hard disk, RAM, or an external device.

 Software conflicts

-Incompatibilities between software programs can lead to the blue screen with a sad face error.
-Additionally, missing or corrupted Windows system files can cause issues.
-When Windows itself is corrupted, you may find yourself stuck in a Windows rollback loop.
+Problems between software programs can lead to the blue screen with a sad face error.
+Also, missing or corrupted Windows system files can create trouble.
+When Windows itself is messed up, you might find yourself in a Windows rollback loop.

 Fixing blue screen with sad face on Windows 11 or 10 PC

-To begin troubleshooting a blue screen error, gather as much information as possible, such as the error message accompanying the sad face.
+To start fixing a blue screen error, collect as much info as possible, like the error message that comes with the sad face.

-Aside from the common error message stating, “Your PC ran into a problem and needs to restart.
+Besides the common error message, “Your PC ran into a problem and needs to restart.
 We’re collecting some error info, and then we’ll restart for you.
-(100% complete),” most Blue Screens of Death (BSOD) display an error code known as a STOP code.
-This STOP code assists in identifying the specific problematic driver, system file, or hardware component that is causing the BSOD.
-Some common BSOD STOP codes and their solutions can be found below:
+(100% complete),” most Blue Screens of Death (BSOD) show a STOP code.
+This code helps find out the specific driver, system file, or hardware that’s causing trouble.
+Below are some common BSOD STOP codes and their fixes:

 Identifying the STOP Error

-For example, in the screenshot below, the STOP error at the bottom of the blue screen with a sad face reads DRIVER_IRQL_NOT_LESS_OR_EQUAL atikmdag.sys.
-This indicates that the issue is caused by a driver file called atikmdag.sys, which is part of the AMD ATI graphics driver.
+For example, the screenshot below shows the STOP error at the bottom of the blue screen with a sad face as DRIVER_IRQL_NOT_LESS_OR_EQUAL atikmdag.sys.
+This tells you the problem is with a driver file called atikmdag.sys, which is part of the AMD ATI graphics driver.

-Once you’ve identified the cause of the blue screen of death error, you can take appropriate action.
-In the example above, you could update the graphics driver, reinstall it, or disable the software that uses it, such as overclocking software.
+Once you know what’s causing the blue screen of death, you can do things like update the graphics driver, reinstall it, or stop using software that affects it, like overclocking tools.

-If you see a driver file and have an idea of which driver it relates to, try to update the driver in Windows 11/10 or remove the software associated with it.
+If you know which driver is involved, try to update the driver in Windows 11/10 or uninstall the software linked to it.

-In some cases, particularly when stuck in a blue screen startup loop, you can attempt to fix the error by applying a few repair tools (commands) during startup.
+Sometimes, especially if you’re stuck in a blue screen startup loop, you might need to use some repair tools (commands) during startup.
 Read: How to startup repair Windows 11/10 using command prompt.

-Keep in mind that the STOP error shown above is just an example.
-Your specific STOP error may be different, and you can search online for more information about the issue you’re encountering.
-You can also try searching for your STOP error on our site using the “search a problem” section at the top right corner of this page to find workarounds and solutions we provide.
+Remember, the STOP error shown above is just an example.
+Your specific STOP error might be different, and you can search online for more info about your issue.
+You can also use the “search a problem” section at the top right corner of this page to find solutions and workarounds we offer.

 Windows 11/10 blue screen with only the sad smiley face

-If your blue screen displays only the sad smiley face, it indicates that even Windows itself couldn’t identify the problem.
-This is particularly common after a new major Windows update, which can cause conflicts and errors.
+If your blue screen only shows the sad smiley face, it means even Windows couldn’t figure out the problem.
+This happens a lot after a big new Windows update, which might cause conflicts and errors.

-If you’re facing this issue and there’s nothing else you can do other than reporting the bug to Microsoft, try the following:
+If you’re stuck with this issue and there’s nothing else you can do besides reporting the bug to Microsoft, try these steps: